vakac995/chess/STANDARDIZATION_PLAN.md

   - Hook index exports updated to export `UseZodFormReturn` type for consistent access
   - Function signatures updated to return `UseZodFormReturn<TSchema>` instead of generic `UseFormReturn`
   - Type safety enhanced for Zod-based forms while maintaining compatibility
+- ✅ **A4.2 VERIFIED COMPLETE**: Jotai atom patterns reviewed and documented
+  - Existing patterns are consistent and well-structured
+  - Documented standard patterns for future reference
+- ✅ **A4.3 VERIFIED COMPLETE**: Zod schema patterns reviewed and documented
+  - Existing patterns for defining and composing Zod schemas are consistent and well-structured
+  - Leveraged reusable components effectively, aligning with consolidation principles
+  - Documented standard patterns for future reference

 ---